 6. Only use them for watercolor

-Only use watercolor brushes for watercolor.
-Keep a separate brush for masking fluid.
-Never use watercolor brushes for acrylics or oil paint.
-Watercolor brushes are soft and delicate, meanwhile acrylics and oil paints are much thicker and are likely damage to the bristles.
+Watercolor brushes are soft and delicate, and acrylics and oil paints are thicker and are likely damage to the bristles.

 That’s it for this post on brush care!
 Next time you take out your paints, make sure to follow these tips!